seanbaxter/circle/stdlib/README.md

 }
 ```

 The program is ill-formed if, during substitution, the compiler finds a member pack without a preceding `...` token, or if it finds a non-member pack with the token.
+In other words, if you mess up disambiguation, the compiler will remind you on what to do.

 ### Basic mdspan.

 [mdspan](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2021/p0009r14.html) is a multi-dimensional span class, that can be specialized over any mixture of static and dynamic extents.
 Static extents take no storage, and are pinned to template parameters.
-The challenge of implementation is ensuring _partially-static storage_, so that only the dynamic extents take storage, while providing both dynamic and static access to this now-irregular collection of extents.
+The challenge of implementation is ensuring _partially-static storage_, so that only the dynamic extents take storage, while providing both dynamic and static access to this now-irregular collection of values.

 ```cpp
 template<size_t index, size_t Extent>